-When abortion was illegal it was a very unsafe procedure.
+Aspiration Abortion: When abortion was illegal it was a very unsafe procedure.
 This is because people often did the procedure under unsanitary conditions or with no medical training.
 However, since legalization, abortion has become one of the safest surgical procedures available.
 In the first three months (first trimester), 97% of women report no complications, 2.5% report minor problems that can be handled in a doctor’s office and less than 0.5% require hospitalization for complications.
-To put this in perspective, abortion is much safer than pregnancy and childbirth.
+To put this in perspective, abortion is at least 10 times safer than pregnancy and childbirth.
 Complication rates are a little higher in the second trimester, but the procedure remains very safe.

 No. Consent in Alberta is based on capacity, not age.
 If the physician and clinic staff feel you understand the procedure and its risks, you may sign your own consent form.
 We encourage young women to talk to a parent or guardian before having an abortion and most do.
 However, if you are reluctant to talk to your parents, there are sympathetic people you can speak to.
 Whether you plan to continue or terminate your pregnancy, see a doctor as soon as possible.
 Early medical attention will result in better and safer outcomes regardless of what you choose to do.
 Call Kensington Clinic at (403) 283-9117 for information on resources in your area.